keygen-sh/example-csharp-cryptographic-license-files/README.md

-# Example C# Cryptographic Verification
+# Example C# Cryptographic License Files

 This is an example of how to verify and decrypt cryptographic license files in C# and .NET, using Ed25519 and AES-256-GCM.